AI Toolkit

 • Instructions: Paste the system prompt from Step 2

-• Conversation starters: "I need to write a donor report" / "Here are my raw materials" / "Adapt this for a different donor"
+• Conversation starters: "I need to write a donor report" / "Here are my raw materials"

 4